 Lifetime mortgages are available to anyone aged 55-95 who owns their own home as long as it has a value over £60,000.

 Lifetime mortgages differ to Home Reversion Plans in that you retain full ownership of your home.

 There are a number of different lifetime mortgage products to consider:

 A standard lifetime mortgage will enable you to draw between 13-55% of the value of your home dependent on your age.
 Compound interest is charged (usually at a fixed rate) throughout the term of the plan but is rolled-up so you do not have to make any repayments.
 The loan and accrued interest is repaid when your property is sold, when you move home, when you and your partner have both passed away, or when you move in to long-term care.

 Once the loan has been repaid any remaining funds after the sale of your property go to your beneficiaries.

 If you do not need the full funds available immediately, then a drawdown plan may be the best option for you.
 Drawdown lifetime mortgages work in the same way as a standard plan with an initial percentage of your property value being agreed as a loan facility.
-You then “drawdown” the money as and when you need it up to this limit and are only charged interest on the amount drawn.
+You then “drawdown” the money as and when you need it up to this limit and you are only charged interest on the amount that you draw down..

 Enhanced lifetime plans